MatildeElene/DAM_26/README.md

 - [Wikipedia: List of monarchs of Denmark](https://en.wikipedia.org/wiki/List_of_monarchs_of_Denmark), accessed the 03/08-2026 (_Only used for the extraction of birth dates*_)

+### To do
+- Read Bøgeskov, Boden, Laite, and Zaagsma
+- Answer element 2, question 1 in question 2 (creating a 'kings' object and inspecting it)
+-

 *NOTE: Some birth dates are either unknown or given as a range.
 Where a range is provided, the earliest year is used.